 Theraphosa were described in the following order: Theraphosa blondi (1804), Theraphosa apophysis (1991), and Theraphosa stirmi (2010).
 Interestingly, by 2010 T. stirmi had been present in the hobby for over a decade, collected in Guyana and sold under the name Theraphosa blondi.
 In 2008 these Guyana specimens were examined more closely, leading to the 2010 description of T. stirmi.
 Yet even today at least one major wholesaler sells field-collected T. stirmi as T. leblondi (‘leblondi’ is obsolete) and T. apophysis (author’s identification in each case).

-According to Rudolf and Weinmann , Theraphosa are found below 1000 m (3300 ft), with T. blondi coming from French-Guiana/Surinam, T. apophysis from Venezuela, and T. stirmi from southeast Guyana.
-T. blondi was originally collected from Cayenne :
+According to Rudolf and Weinmann , Theraphosa are found below 1000 m (3300 ft), with T. blondi coming from French-Guiana/Suriname, T. apophysis from Venezuela, and T. stirmi from southeast Guyana.
+T. blondi was originally collected near Cayenne :

 – from mapsland.com

 The extent of overlap in distribution, if any, of these three species is not yet known.
 Care requirements might ultimately be subtly different, but most treat them similarly.
 Theraphosa spp. keepers tend to agree they do best in a humid environment.
 There is less agreement about temperature however.
 Many resources recommend temperatures in the neighborhood of 80F.
 On the other hand, consistent breeders of T. blondi produce at lower temperatures.
 Dennis Van Vlierberghe of Theraphosidae.be recommend 16-22C (64-72F) depending on paring status (pre- versus post-).
 The reasoning is that cooler temperatures exist on shaded forest floors and even cooler temperatures in burrows.
 The success of other breeders using a cooler window for T. blondi supports this temperature window .